 But, is quite common that the agents are not paid, or are not totally paid, till completion.
 This is a common practice, but the thing is that their rights are acquired in the same moment of the signing of the contracts.

 If there is a breach of the contract from the buyer or the vendor, then this must be out of the commercial responsibility of the agent, and, for this, out of his control.
-As result, his commission must be paid.
+As result, agent’s commission must be paid.
 The way in which they collect their services is with the amount obtained by one of the parts as compensation of damages from the other part’s breach.

 Being buyer, or seller, try to keep this into account when contracting the services of an Spanish agent.